DaurenDev/test-cases/README.md

 <br>

-**Case 1:**<br> Due to the high percentage of fraud, a record with the "photo_camera" item should follow the "SC_N" rule since the "identity_score" value is greater than 100.
+**Case 1:**<br> Due to the high percentage of fraud, a record with the "photo_camera" item should be handled with the "SC_N" rule since the "identity_score" value is greater than 100.
 The exceptions should not be followed.

 <br>